vassilidzuba/zmdlib/README.md

 This repo will hopefully someday contain a markdown parsing library.

+The code is distributed under the MIT license.

 ## Usage

 The use of the library is as follows: